 Introduction

 While ideally every website and app would have impeccable account security, the reality is that some aspects of our digital life are more impactful than others.
 Login Score tends to focus on services that could severely disrupt someone's life if compromised.
-For example: if someone hacks into your bank account, they can transfer out all of your money and leave you unable to pay rent.
+If someone hacks into your bank account, they can transfer out all of your money and leave you unable to pay rent.
 If someone hacks into your Spotify, let's be honest...you'll be alright without your Sabrina Carpenter playlists (that's me talking to myself).

 Technical Scope